surminus/hugo-blog/content/post/terraform-structures-and-layouts.md

 We can create different variable data for different environments, and these can be split into specifically named files.
-We can also split our backend configuration to be environment specific, so we can reference different backends or keys. **Note: always use a backend to store your state**.
+We can also split our backend configuration to be environment specific, so we can reference different backends or keys.

+**Always use a [backend](https://www.terraform.io/docs/backends/index.html) to store your state!
+In current versions of Terraform they are easy to configure, so there is no excuse to keep your statefile in Github.**

 We can reference the environment in an environment variable for deployment:

 ```
+export ENVIRONMENT=staging
 terraform init -backend-config=$ENVIRONMENT.backend
 terraform apply -var-file=$ENVIRONMENT.tfvars
 ```